 About Bankers Fidelity

-Ratings and Reviews
+Ratings and Consumer Reviews

-We were unable to locate a Better Business Bureau (BBB) record for Bankers Fidelity, which is surprising given the length of time they have been in business.
-The parent company, Atlantic American, does have a record with an A+ rating.
-They have only one complaint in the past three years, and none closed in the past 12 months.
+At the time of our last review, we were unable to find a Better Business Bureau (BBB) record for Bankers Fidelity Life, and that appears to still be the case.
+Their parent company, Atlantic American, does have a BBB page with an A+ rating and only one complaint in the past three years.

 The Bottom Line